The Sunnier Side: Twelve Arcadian Tales: Theme

-Jackson’s “unifying theme” emerges from an examination of his childhood struggle to transition to manhood in the socially repressive and hypocritical small town of Arcadia.
-In these “highly sensitive accounts of adolescent discovery and disillusionment," Jackson achieves a clear-eyed and just assessment of the essential humanity of this flawed community.
+Jackson’s “unifying theme” emerges from an examination of his experiences of adolescence in the small town of Arcadia, characterised by restrictive social norms.
+In these “accounts of adolescent discovery and disillusionment," Jackson presents an assessment of community and its social dynamics.

 The single most damning indictment of Arcadia is revealed through Jackson “complex understanding of small-town narrowness, especially its hypocritical attitude towards all things sexual.”
 According to Crowley, Jackson makes this explicit in the following passage:

 “Pretend it isn’t so” was always Arcadia’s attitude when trouble was brewing.
 As long as you pretended it wasn’t so, anything could be going on and it was all right.
 Which I suppose is a fairly adequate substitute for what Arcadia really thinks it is: tolerance.”

 Despite the “devastating consequences” that this conformism could have on individuals, Crowley writes:

 The Arcadian Tales have bite, but they are not bitter.
 Like Sherwood Anderson, in his underlying sympathy for the “grotesques” of Winesburg, Jackson ultimately tempers his unblinking exposure of Arcadia’s meanness with a generosity of spirit.

 Biographer Bailey provides this endorsement of the collection: “What should become clear, in reading these stories, is that Jackson was the kindest of men, and his good-natured acceptance of human frailty (save his own, perhaps) is manifest everywhere in these pages.”